Frequently Asked Questions

 Most sensible vegans recommend using what you already have, but don’t buy any more of it.
 That seems like reasonable, environmentally and financially friendly advice.

-You need to watch the National Geographic special, “Years of Living Dangerously.”
+We suggest watching the National Geographic special, “Years of Living Dangerously.”

 Most of the palm oil comes from Indonesia where they’re burning rain forests to plant the trees that make palm oil.
 In the process, they’re releasing millions of tons of CO2 into the atmosphere and they’re killing all of the wildlife that gets in their way.